-Notes: Forming or changing the form of an entity can have significant tax and legal consequences.
+--Notes: Forming or changing the structure of an entity can have significant tax and legal consequences.
 Agency officials should not advise applicants whether or not to form an entity, or what type of entity to form.
 It is appropriate to explain the impact of any proposed change to applicant structure on loan eligibility and on any existing FSA loans.
 Applicants considering entity formation or a change in operating structure should be strongly encouraged to seek guidance from qualified professionals such as a tax accountant or attorney.

-An application from a husband and wife as a joint operation for FLP assistance, but who are combined as a single person for FP benefits, shall be considered as being the same type of operation, and therefore requires no corrective action.
+An application from married persons as a joint operation for FLP assistance, but who are combined as a single person for FP benefits, shall be considered the same type of operation, and therefore requires no corrective action.